Dander on Cats – Diagnosis & Prevention

 Medical Interventions

 In severe cases, medical interventions may be necessary.
 Prescription medications, such as corticosteroids or antifungal agents, can be used to address underlying causes and reduce inflammation.
-Topical treatments and ointments may also be prescribed to alleviate dandruff symptoms.
+Topical treatments and ointments may also be prescribed to alleviate dander symptoms.

 Prevention and Maintenance